GozziRiccardo/Riccardogozzi/_theses/2022-02-17-Analog-characterization-of-complexity-classes.md

 of the polynomial space complexity classes FPSPACE and PSPACE.
-Finally, we discuss the complexity of the problem of computing the complex square root over simply connected domains of the complex plane, describing an algorithm that proves the upper complexity bound to belong to the class P^LP.
+Finally, we discuss the complexity of the problem of computing the complex square root over simply connected domains of the complex plane, describing an algorithm that proves the upper complexity bound to belong to the class P^ParityP.
 This description improves the existing computational complexity result for this problem, which was achieved with an algorithm of complexity P^MP.